nicosuave/wizard/README.md

 > - API calls to LLMs incur costs - monitor your usage
 > - Proceed at your own risk!

 Query any data using natural language in DuckDB!
-Powered by LLMs (OpenAI/Anthropic) and Python.
+Powered by LLMs (OpenAI/Anthropic) and Deno.

 ## Quick Start